What is Painful Swallowing?

 • Imaging Tests: X-rays, CT scans, or MRIs may be ordered to check for structural abnormalities or other underlying issues.

-• Biopsy: If abnormalities are found, a small tissue sample may be taken for further analysis.
+• Biopsy: If abnormalities are found in biopsy, a small tissue sample may be taken for further analysis.

 • Allergy Testing: If allergies are suspected, allergy tests may be conducted to identify potential allergens triggering the symptoms.